 This article is part of a larger series on How to Do Payroll.

-To do payroll in Iowa, you’ll need to follow some common steps like registering for state unemployment insurance taxes (called SUTA) and workers’ compensation insurance.
-You’ll need to withhold money from employee paychecks for state income taxes and pay close attention to the calculations—they’re tiered vs flat and range from 0.33% to 8.53%.
+Learning how to do payroll in Iowa involves following some common steps like registering for state unemployment insurance taxes (called SUTA) and workers’ compensation insurance.
+You’ll need to withhold money from employee paychecks for state income taxes and pay close attention to the calculations—they’re tiered and range from 0.33% to 8.53%.
+But that’s changing—more on that later.

 Step-by-Step Guide to Running Payroll in Iowa